 Immersive, technology-driven storytelling continues to transform the global entertainment landscape.
 Productions like “Masquerade” demand fluency in automation, integrated show control systems, dynamic lighting environments and collaborative cross-disciplinary execution — the very skills embedded in UNCSA’s conservatory model.

 But this is not the beginning of UNCSA’s connection to “The Phantom of the Opera.”
-For more than three decades, UNCSA alumni have been part of the Broadway phenomenon, contributing to one of the longest-running productions in theatre history, from its 1988 debut through its 2023 closing.
-As the industry expands from traditional stages to immersive, experience-driven performance, UNCSA alumni are once again at the forefront and helping carry the production into its next evolution.
+For more than three decades, UNCSA alumni have been part of the Broadway phenomenon, contributing to one of the longest-running productions in theater history.
+As the industry expands from traditional stages to immersive, experience-driven performance, UNCSA alumni are once again at the forefront, helping carry the production into its next evolution.

-For current and prospective artists, this moment signals something larger.
-The future of theatre is immersive.
+For current and prospective artists, this moment signals something larger: The future of theatre is immersive.
 It is technologically sophisticated.
 It is collaborative across disciplines.
-And it requires artists who are as comfortable programming show control systems as they are shaping story.
+And it requires artists who are ready to rise to the challenge.